ChristosMaragkos/EventCoalTrain/Core/README.md

 ## Best practice: define record payloads and cache keys and packet descriptors
 Model your domain events with record (or record struct) payloads for clarity and immutability, then create a typed EventKey based on that record.
 Cache and reuse:
-- the EventKey<TPayload>
+- the EventKey<TPayload>, or EventKey<Unit> for no-payload events.
 - an optional Packet<TPayload> descriptor constructed with the key only (no payload)
 - Notification instances for no-payload events

-Publish by supplying a fresh payload per call.
-This avoids stale state while allowing you to cache what’s stable.
+Warning:
+- Don’t allocate Notification or Packet<T> inline at Publish/Subscribe call sites (e.g., `new Notification(...)` or `new Packet<T>(key, payload)` in the argument list).
+Instead, cache the Notification or a Packet<T> descriptor (key-only) and publish with a fresh payload per call via `Publish(descriptor, payload)` or `Publish(key, payload)`.
+- This avoids unnecessary allocations, keeps event identity stable, and prevents stale state.

 ```csharp
 using EventCoalTrain.EventStructure;